Executive Vice President, ESPN Digital & Print Media

 - Building a digital audio powerhouse with ESPN Radio, including ESPNRadio.com and PodCenter, the leading sports podcast destination;

-- Forging valuable partnerships with Apple, Facebook, Twitter, Xbox, YouTube, Instagram, Foursquare, eBay and Flipboard.
+- Forming valuable partnerships with Apple, Facebook, Twitter, Pinterest, Xbox, YouTube, Instagram, Foursquare, eBay and Flipboard.

-ESPN Digital Media has also received numerous awards including the Sports Business Journal Awards for Digital four times in five years (2012, 2011, 2009 and 2008) and the 2011 SBJ Sports Technology Award for WatchESPN.
-ESPN.com has also won seven Sports Emmy’s and two Online Journalism Awards, including the prestigious Award for General Excellence.
-During Kosner’s term, Richard Lapchick has heralded ESPN’s commitment to diversity in his annual report cards on diversity hiring in digital and print sports media.
+ESPN Digital Media has also received numerous awards including the Sports Business Journal Awards for Digital five times in seven years (2013, 2012, 2011, 2009 and 2008) and the 2011 SBJ Sports Technology Award for WatchESPN.
+ESPN.com has also won seven Sports Emmys and two Online Journalism Awards, including the prestigious Award for General Excellence.
+During Kosner’s tenure, Richard Lapchick has heralded ESPN’s commitment to diversity in his annual report cards on diversity hiring in digital and print sports media.

-Sports Business Journal ranked Kosner as the Most Influential in Online Sports in October 2008, one of several accolades he has received.
-Kosner also serves as Chairman of the Online Publishers Association and is a member of the Alumni Council of his alma mater, the Collegiate School in New York City.
+Sports Business Journal ranked Kosner as the Most Influential in Online Sports in October 2008, one of several industry citations he has received.
+Kosner serves on the board of Digital Content Next and the Mobile Mobile Marketing Association.
+He has also served as Chairman of the Online Publishers Association and is a member of the Alumni Council of his alma mater, the Collegiate School in New York City.